For country-specific organisations or information, please see our Country by Country page.

-Families Outside is a Scottish charity which helps hundreds of families each year through the Scottish Prisoner's Family Helpline.
+Families Outside is a Scottish charity which helps hundreds of families each year.
 Through research, training and partnership work, Families Outside aims to raise awareness of the needs of families affected by imprisonment so that they can get the information and support they need to cope.

 The oldest penal reform charity in the world, the Howard League works for a safe society where fewer people are victims of crime.

 The International Centre for Prison Studies seeks to assist governments and other relevant agencies to develop appropriate policies on prisons and the use of imprisonment.
 It carries out its work on a project or consultancy basis for international agencies, governmental and non-governmental organisations.
-It has data about prison populations for most countries in the world.
+Its World Prison Brief has data about prison populations for most countries in the world.